-Practical, honest guidance for every challenge Indian students face in Ireland — from your first day to your first job.
+Practical, honest guidance for every challenge students face in Ireland — from your first day to your first job.

-Finding accommodation is one of the biggest challenges for Indian students arriving in Ireland — especially in Dublin, Cork, and Galway where demand is extremely high.
+Finding accommodation is one of the biggest challenges for students arriving in Ireland — especially in Dublin, Cork, and Galway where demand is extremely high.
 Start early and stay safe.

 Start looking 3–4 months before you arrive.
 The Irish rental market is very competitive.
 Waiting until you land will make things much harder and more expensive.